11 Side Effects Of Avocados You Should Be Aware Of

 11. Gastrointestinal Irritation:

-If you consume avocado in large amount, then you will have an upset stomach.
+If you consume avocado in large amounts, then you may experience stomach discomfort.
 It sometimes also causes gastrointestinal irritation (9).
 Excess intake of avocados may also cause constipation due to its high fiber content.
 On the other hand, the fruit is high in water too.
 Consuming the fruit in excess may make it difficult for your body to absorb all the water properly, potentially leading to diarrhea.

 Infographic: How To Deal With Avocado Side Effects